UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Systems/Thomas.md

 eg. Imperial\_pilot.
 These projects are no longer active and will not show up.

+!!! info
+    1 Gold unit is 1 hour of using 1 processor core.

 ### Subprojects

 You might be in a subproject that does not itself have an allocation,